barumau/pandunia/eng/B03_baze_jumla.md

 <p style="font-size:5em;">🙏</p>

 **tanke!**
-Thanks!
+– Thanks!

 **meni tanke!**
-Thanks a lot!
+– Thanks a lot!

 **ya, tanke.**
-Yes, thank you.
+– Yes, thank you.

 **no, tanke.**
-No, thank you.
+– No, thank you.

 **tanke tu.**
-Thank you.
+– Thank you.

 **mi tanke tu.**
-I thank you.
+– I thank you.

-**mi tanke tu mede mi.**
+**mi tanke tu helpe mi.**
-I thank you for helping me.
+– I thank you for helping me.

 **tanke tu mede mi.**
-Thanks for helping me.
+– Thanks for helping me.

 **no yau tanke.**
-You're welcome.
+– You're welcome.
 (Literally: _No need to thank._)

 ### es <small>to be</small>

 The word
 **es**
-can be used also for stating something as a fact.
+is used for stating something as a fact.

 **mi es Tomas.**
-I am Thomas.
+– I am Thomas.

 **tu es Sara.**
-You are Sarah.
+– You are Sarah.

 **aple es frute.**
-The apple is a fruit.
+– The apple is a fruit.

 <small>Etymology. **es** is from
 Spanish *es*,